Vyral/base-template/_posts/2021-04-26-should-you-wait-to-sell.md

 We know that the market is a bit rough out there because there are so many buyers and so few homes for sale. **The No. 1 question I’ve been hearing from people lately is “Should we wait until things settle down a little?”** If I knew the answer to that question, I’d probably be spending a lot more time in Vegas playing poker.
 Nobody knows what will happen in the future, but I did want to share a quick tidbit from one of my favorite morning newsletter publications, “The Morning Brew.”

-Here’s the quote from John Burns, who explained to the WSJ that “*Institutional investors, like pension funds, are swooping in to buy single-family homes in the U.S., driving up prices, and potentially creating another housing bubble.” *
+Here’s the quote from John Burns, who explained to the WSJ that *“Institutional investors, like pension funds, are swooping in to buy single-family homes in the U.S., driving up prices, and potentially creating another housing bubble.”*

 {% include pullquote.html %}